MILPaC: A Novel Benchmark for Evaluating Translation of Legal Text to Indian Languages: Benchmarking Translation Systems

 (3)~\underline{\textbf{Large Language Models}}: We have also benchmarked the translation performances of two popular commercial Large Language Models (LLMs) in the GPT-3.5 family\footnote{\url{https://platform.openai.com/playground/p/default-translation}} developed by OpenAI -- \underline{\textbf{Davinci-003}} (formally called \textit{`text-davinci-003'}) and \underline{\textbf{GPT-3.5T-Inst}} (formally called \textit{`gpt-3.5-turbo-instruct'}).
 These are some of the most powerful models of OpenAI, with GPT-3.5T-Inst standing as the latest GPT-3.5-turbo model within the InstructGPT class.
 Similar to other commercial systems, we use the API provided by OpenAI to utilize these LLMs.
 Note that both these LLMs have a token limit of 4096 on the length of the input prompt plus the length of the generated output, where a token generally corresponds to $\sim4$ characters of common English text.

-\textbf{Prompt for translation:} We conduct the translation task using these LLMs in an \textit{one-shot} configuration where one example translation is provided within the instruction-based prompt, before asking the LLM to translate an unseen text unit.
-Suppose we want to translate the textual unit $x_i$ from English to the target language <Target\_lang>.
+\textbf{Prompt for translation:} We conduct the translation task using these LLMs in an \textit{one-shot} configuration where one example translation is provided within the instruction-based prompt, before asking the LLM to translate an unseen text unit.\footnote{We tried both zero-shot and one-shot translation, and observed better results for one-shot.
+Hence we report the results of only the one-shot configuration.} Suppose we want to translate the textual unit $x_i$ from English to the target language <Target\_lang>.
 For each <Target\_lang> (Indian language), we identify another textual unit $e$ in English and its translation $t$ in <Target\_lang> from the gold standard translations in \corpus{}, to be given as an example within the prompt.
 This example $e$ is chosen in consultation with the Law students (who participated in our surveys, details given later in Section~\ref{sub:expert-evaluation}), such that they are fully satisfied with its gold standard translations in all Indian languages which the Law practitioners know (Hindi, Bengali, Tamil, Marathi).
 Once $e$ (in English) and $t$ (in <Target\_lang>) are selected, then we gave the prompt to the LLM as ``\textit{Translate from English to <Target\_lang>: $e => t~[\backslash n]~x_i =>~$}'' so that the model can learn from the given example translation ($e \rightarrow t$) and can then translate $x_i$ into the target language.
 Also, the text unit given as an example for one-shot translation, was not included in its evaluation.

 $\bullet$ \textbf{Open-source MT Systems:}

 (5)~\underline{\textbf{mBART-50}}: It is a transformer-based seq-to-seq model with multilingual fine-tuning (using the parallel data \textit{ML50}) from pre-trained mBART model~\citep{liu-etal-2020-multilingual-denoising}, that has 12 encoder layers and 12 decoder layers with model dimension of 1024 on 16 attention heads ($\sim$680M parameters).
 We use the fine-tuned checkpoint of the multilingual-BART-large-50 model\footnote{\url{https://huggingface.co/facebook/mbart-large-50-one-to-many-mmt}}~\citep{tang2020multilingual} for this translation task.
 This model can translate English to 7 of the Indian languages in our datasets.
 Oriya and Punjabi are not supported by mBART-50; hence mBART-50 is {\it not} evaluated for Oriya and Punjabi.